littlekbt/mackerel-metadata-plugin-language-version/README.md

 }
 ```

-version value must be command that output language version.
+Value of version key must be command that output language version.
-perser value must be regular expression that have to capture you want to register metadata.
+Value of perser key must be regular expression that have to capture you want to register metadata.
 (regular exporession is interpreted by ruby)

 ## Example of mackerel-agent.conf